bitshares/bitshares.github.io-old/_posts/en/2015-06-08-measuring-performance.md

 per second](http://www.nasdaq.com/services/homw.stm) and has only been tested to 60,000 TPS with eventual plans to upgrade to 100,000.

 We set up a benchmark to test real-time performance and found that we could easily process over 2000 transactions per second with signature verification on a single machine.
-On release the transaction throughput will be artificially limited to just 1000 transactions-per-second.
+On release, the transaction throughput will be artificially limited to just
+1000 transactions-per-second.

 ## Unoptimized